Heart Disease Resources

 - Do You Know Your Blood Pressure Numbers?

-- How to Prepare for a Blood Pressure Test
+- How to Take Blood Pressure Accurately

 These resources are provided for informational purposes only and are not intended to be, or to serve as a substitute for professional medical advice, examination, diagnosis or treatment.